 02 Aug Insect Identification

-The summer (think: live outside, cookout, play in the grass) season is here.
+The summer season is here!
 There are so many great things about summer, but it’s also prime insect season.
 While flying insects can be a nuisance for your outdoor enjoyment, it’s important to pay special attention to the insects you oftentimes can’t see; they can cause problems for your lawn and headaches for you.
-There are both beneficial and destructive insects present in every lawn.
-Identifying insects correctly is the key to stopping a problem in your lawn before it begins.
-Here is a list of some of the most damaging species:
+This Sod University articles discusses how you can improve your lawn insect identification skills so that you can come up with a good control strategy before they take over.

 White grubs are the larval stage of a number of different types of scarab beetles.
 While adults don’t bother turfgrass much, the damage to lawns comes while in the larvae form underground.
 White grubs feed on the roots of grass.
 While most common from the spring to fall months, the worst lawn damage usually shows in late summer and early fall.
 Check out the below insecticide products that are labeled to treat white grubs.
 Read the product labels for a full set of application instructions.
 Be sure to also take a look at the Grub Worm Control article for more information.

 Found predominantly in centipede grass, spittlebugs are small, winged insects with two obvious red stripes across their wings.
 The spittlebug nymph hatches and begins sucking the juices out of the grass.
 Telltale signs are a frothy substance down in the thatch level that the bugs typically live in.
 Walking through a lawn infected with spittlebug adults is quite obvious as the bugs will fly to another section of lawn as you walk through the area.
 Check out the below insecticide products that are labeled to treat spittlebugs.
 Read the product labels for a full set of application instructions.

 Mole crickets are found throughout the southern United States and are not hard to see if they happen to be above the surface.
 Measuring over an inch in length, mole crickets are distinct from other cricket types as they live underground most of the time and use their “hands” to dig through the soil.
 This digging leaves small, raised areas in the landscape.
 The damage from mole crickets comes from severing grass roots as they tunnel underground.
 Check out the below insecticide products that are labeled to mole crickets.
 Read the product labels for a full set of application instructions.
 Be sure to also take a look at the What is a Mole Cricket and How to Control Them article for more information.